Mastering the Art of Dividing Negative Numbers: A complete walkthrough

 -

 Rule 4: Negative ÷ Negative = Positive: This is perhaps the most counter-intuitive rule.
 If both the dividend and the divisor are negative, the result is positive.
 This stems from the properties of multiplication and the inverse relationship between multiplication and division.
 Consider it as "removing" a negative quantity from a negative amount, leading to a positive net change.
-For example, -12 ÷ -3 = 4.
+As an example, -12 ÷ -3 = 4.

 Visualizing Division with the Number Line